Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing.md

 weight: 45
 ---

-Setup the Stripe integration to enable consumers to pay their product consumption.
+Setup the billing integration to enable consumers from consumer organization to pay for their product consumption.

 ## Before you start

+You must have a platform administrator credentials or a Marketplace Manager credential to enable the Stripe integration.
 You must have a Stripe account to manage all the invoices for your customer.
-You must have a platform administrator credentials or a Marketplace Manager credential to enable the Stripe integration.

 ## Objectives

-Learn how to setup the Stripe integration to generate invoices for consumer organization subscription.
+Learn how to setup the billing integration to generate invoices for **consumer organization subscription**.

+## Overview

+The billing integration is helping to manage the invoices for consumer organization only and collect money from the product monetization.

+When the billing integration is enable for a specific marketplace, each subscription originated from a consumer organization of this marketplace will produce invoices:

+* one at subscription time to start the trusted period with the customer and pay the base price plan cost
+* one at the end of each plan metering period to pay for the base plan price + the metering period consumption
+* a final one when the subscription is cancelled to pay the remaining consumption (from last metering period until the cancellation time)

+Those invoices must be paid using a third party payment tool.
+The first implementation is using [Stripe](https://stripe.com) for the invoice payment.

+{{< alert title="Note" color="primary" >}}
+Until the first invoice is fully paid, customer can request access to the resources but the access itself will not be granted until the payment is collected by the provider.
+{{< /alert >}}

 ## Stripe account configuration